 - You can use the APIs to get purchase recommendations for both shared scope and single subscription scope.
 For more information, see Reserved instance purchase recommendation APIs for enterprise customers.

-- For Enterprise Agreement (EA) customers, purchase recommendations for shared and single subscription scopes are available with the Azure Consumption Insights Power BI content pack.
+- For Enterprise Agreement (EA) and Microsoft Customer Agreement (MCA) customers, purchase recommendations for shared and single subscription scopes are available with the Azure Consumption Insights Power BI content pack.

 Services that get VM reservation discounts

 Your VM reservations can apply to VM usage emitted from multiple services - not just for your VM deployments.
 Resources that get reservation discounts change depending on the instance size flexibility setting.